Advised luxury goods online retailer in connection with loan facility.

 ‘Leading to, and Leaning into, the New Normal,’ CEO World - April 14, 2020, co-author

-‘How Gaming Star and Influencer Andrew "Nasher" Telfer is Growing the Sport of Hockey,’ Forbes - October 30, 2019
+‘How Gaming Star and Influencer Andrew "Nasher" Telfer is Growing the Sport of Hockey,’ Forbes - October 30, 2019, author

-‘Why Coach Alberto Salazar’s Suspension Doesn’t Mean the end of Nike’s Elite Oregon Project,’ Forbes - October 8, 2019
+‘Why Coach Alberto Salazar’s Suspension Doesn’t Mean the end of Nike’s Elite Oregon Project,’ Forbes - October 8, 2019, author

 ‘California becomes first state to allow college athletes to be compensated,’ U.S. News & World Report - September 30, 2019, quoted